itseez3d/metaperson/docs/business-integration/js_api.md

 This event is available only for the **Desktop version**.

 ### Action Availability
-MetaPerson Creator sends this message to indicate if a specific [action](#action-messages) become available or unavailable.
+MetaPerson Creator sends this message to indicate if a specific [action](#action-messages) becomes available or unavailable.

-For example, the [`export_avatar`](#export-avatar) event can be sent only when the avatar is opened and all assets (outfits, haircts, glasses) are loaded.
+For example, the [`export_avatar`](#export-avatar) event can be sent only when the avatar is opened and all assets (outfits, haircuts, glasses) are loaded.
 So, if you design your own "Export" or "Generate Avatar" buttons, you can enable and disable them according to the parameters of the `action_availability_changed` event.

 Here's an example code snippet that demonstrates how to receive and handle this event: